 The Support Scheme for Renewable Heat is a government funded initiative designed to increase the energy generated from renewable sources in the heat sector.
-It will contribute to meeting Ireland’s 2020 renewable energy targets whilst also reducing greenhouse gas emissions.
+The scheme is open to commercial, industrial, agricultural, district heating, public sector and other non-domestic heat users.

 About the Support Scheme for Renewable Heat

 The primary objective of the support scheme for renewable heat is to increase the level of renewable energy in the heat sector.
-This will contribute to meeting Ireland's 2020 renewable energy targets and reduce greenhouse gas emissions.
+This will contribute to meeting Ireland’s 2020 renewable energy targets whilst also reducing greenhouse gas emissions.
 The government funded scheme will support the adoption of renewable heating systems by commercial, industrial, agricultural, district heating, public sector and other non-domestic heat users not covered by the emissions trading system.

 The Scheme aims to